-Each share of our Class A common stock entitles the holder to one vote on each matter submitted to a vote of our stockholders, including the election of directors.
+Each share of our Class A common stock entitles the holder to one vote on each matter submitted to a vote of our stockholders, and each share of our Class B common stock entitles the holder to ten votes on each matter, including the election of directors.
 There is no cumulative voting.
-With respect to corporate changes, including liquidations, reorganizations, recapitalizations, mergers, consolidations and sales of substantially all of our assets, the approval of $66\frac{2}{3}$ % of the outstanding voting power is required to authorize or approve the transactions.
+Except as required by applicable law, holders of the Class A common stock and holders of the Class B common stock will vote together on all matters submitted to a vote of the stockholders.
+With respect to corporate changes, including liquidations, reorganizations, recapitalizations, mergers, consolidations and sales of substantially all of our assets, holders of the Class A common stock and holders of the Class B common stock will vote together as a single class, and the approval of $66^{2}/{3}\%$ of the outstanding voting power is required to authorize or approve the transactions.